inverno-io/inverno-mods/inverno-http-server/README.md

 The HTTP server uses a **server controller** to handle client request.
 The module provides a default implementation as overridable bean, a custom server controller can then be injected when creating the *http-server* module.

-> this module can also be used to embed a HTTP server in any application, unlike other application frameworks, Inverno core IoC/DI framework is not pervasive and any Inverno modules can be safely used in various contexts and applications.
+> this module can also be used to embed an HTTP server in any application, unlike other application frameworks, Inverno core IoC/DI framework is not pervasive and any Inverno modules can be safely used in various contexts and applications.

 ## Configuration